 Cover and refrigerate for 7 days.
 Flip the belly in the pan every other day.

 On day 7, rinse off the rub/salt mixture and pat the belly dry.
 Refrigerate, uncovered overnight.

 On day 8, smoke the pork belly.
 Light your smoker/Big Green Egg.
-We use Mesquite lump charcoal and maple wood chunks.
+We use Jealous Devil charcoal and pecan wood chunks.